-The parent organizations provide oversight through a board of governors, one for Los Alamos and another for Livermore, and the corporate partners share with the labs their best practices, processes, systems, and tools.
-The contracts are separate, but the partnerships work toward economies of scale and share best practices that benefit both laboratories.
+The partnerships bring best practices from industry to enable world-class science for the benefit of U.S. national security.
+The parent organizations provide oversight through a board of governors, and the corporate partners share with the labs their, processes, systems, and tools.
+The contracts were separate, but the partnerships worked toward economies of scale and shared best practices that benefitted both laboratories.

-Technical staff from both Lawrence Livermore and Los Alamos have more than 200 prestigious R&D 100 Awards, presented annually by R&D Magazine to recognize the top 100 technology innovations of the year.
+Technical staff from both Lawrence Livermore and Los Alamos combined to win more than 220 prestigious R&D 100 Awards, presented annually by R&D Magazine to recognize the top 100 technology innovations of the year.

 Recognized for excellence in sustainability